curtisbarnard/leetcode-grind75-javascript/medium/lru-cache-146.md

 You can see an explanation of the solution here: https://www.youtube.com/watch?v=7ABFKPK2hD4

+#### Psuedocode

+1. Create a Node class for creating a doubly linked list
+2. Create LRUCache class with two dummy nodes (old and recent), the capacity and a hashmap for the cache
+3. Create get method, removes then inserts node from list and returns if it exist, otherwise returns -1
+4. Create put method, removes node from list if exist, updates cache value, inserts into list

+- If cache size is too big, removes oldest node from list and deletes from cache

+5. Create remove helper method, takes out a node from list and reconnects adjacent pointers
+6. Create insert helper method, inserts node between "recent" dummy node and next node in list

 ```javascript
 const Node = function (key, val) {
   this.key = key;